Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 - [X] Using asynchronous and synchronous code.

 ## Request handler normalization.
-A normal request handler in BlachSheep is defined as an asynchronous function having the following signature:
+A normal request handler in BlackSheep is defined as an asynchronous function having the following signature:

 ```python